iaeiou/blue-plankton-2/content/posts/wildlife.md

 A simple solution is to buy what's known as "bear spray" and always carry it with you.

 Also - don't try to approach a black bear to get a selfie.

+## Sightings

+It's always a thrill when you finally see some of the state's famous denizens - like a bobcat, coyote, or black bear.

+## Rodents - Less Thrilling